sidechained/DataDrivenResume/README.md

 </p>

 # Introduction
 The aim of this project was to create a 'data-driven' resume.
-In this case, data-driven simply means to separate code from content as much as possible, so that the data can easily be maintained or - in the case of this template - swapped out for your own.
+In this case, data-driven simply means to separate code from content as much as possible, so that the content can easily be maintained or - in the case of this template - swapped out for your own.

 The resume itself consists of two pages, with a geographical overview on the first page and selected career highlights on the second.